tngo0508/cpsc558-final/README.md

 First, you can use the command ```make``` in the root of this repo for a list of commands that GNU Make will help you run.

+You will use your host machine to control your VM.
+All changes will be made to the remote VM,
+    and all changes will be run there as well.
+No changes or tests will be performed on your host machine.

 Essentially, you'd need to go through the following steps:

 1. Setup a fresh Ubuntu 16.04 VM (Sorry !!!)